BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Keep your knees higher than your hips.

 Keep your knees up for 1-3 minutes and pause.
 If you can keep them longer, then that is great.
 You can take a one-minute break.

-3. SQUAT WITH YOUR FEET ON THE TOILET BOWL
+3. POSITION YOUR FEET ON THE BOWL

-Second, make sure the toilet bowl is stable enough to hold your weight when the center of gravity modifies.
-So, try to move it left or right and force it a bit.
+Try to move it left or right and force it a bit.
 If you feel it moving, don't squat with your feet on the toilet bowl.

 - Turn your back towards the water tank.